MathieuMorel62/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 ### Loops

-C also allows for the use of loops, such as `while`, to repeatedly execute a block of code.
+C also allows for the use of loops, such as `while` or `for`, to repeatedly execute a block of code.
 For example, the following code will print the numbers from 1 to 10:

 ```c++
 int i = 1;